malikmasis/ProductCatalogUI/README.md

 # ProductCatalogUI
-front-end side for ProductCatalog web API
+front-end side with React for ProductCatalog web API